GrapheneCt/BGFTP/README.md

 1. LiveArea of the main application is peeled off.
 2. Enlarged memory mode game is started.
 BGFTP can be relaunched afterwards if you have [LowMemMode plugin](https://github.com/GrapheneCt/LowMemMode) installed.

-# How to build
-Use DolceSDK to build this application.

 # Credits

 This application use modified versions of libftpvita by xerpi.